 When you contact the tax office you will need your tax reference and National Insurance number to hand, both of which can be found on your payslip.

 If you are over-paying tax you will be able to claim a rebate.
 You local tax office will let you know which documents they need to process your rebate; this will usually include your P60.

 HMRC will also check your previous year's contributions during your assessment, but if you think you are owed money further back than this you can claim up to 6 years of over payments.

 Equally if you are not paying enough tax you should inform the tax office as soon as possible, the longer you leave it the more you will have to pay back!

 Get help from an expert

 There can be little doubt that tax can be a very complicated and frustrating topic at times.
-However, if you're struggling there are several places you can turn to for help:
+However, if you are struggling there are several places you can turn to for help:

 TaxAid are a UK charity specifically dedicated to helping people resolve their tax issues, while if you are retired T.O.P (TaxHelp for Older People) are an independent tax advice service for the elderly.

-Be warned: There are several companies which offer to submit your tax rebate request on your behalf, however although you won't have to chase HMRC yourself you will have to pay a fee which can be avoided by contacting HMRC directly.
+Be warned: There are several companies which offer to submit your tax rebate request on your behalf, however although you will not have to chase HMRC yourself you will have to pay a fee which can be avoided by contacting HMRC directly.